-&lt;sup>5 https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\data/file/ 405938/HS2\Rural\Road\Design\Criteria.pdfpara A.6.3
+5 https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/ 405938/HS2 Rural Road Design Criteria.pdfpara A.6.3

-- During heavy or persistent rain, the lane quickly becomes flooded, in some places across its full width.
+- The narrowest measurement taken was 3.7m, far below the width at which two cars can safely pass at low speed. - None of the 23 measurements taken on the 2 km (1.3 mile) section of Valley Road between Scudders Hill and Sun Hill were at or above 5.5m, and only one was wider than 5m, at 5.04m.
+15 were less than 4.5m, of which five were less than 4m.
+Nine wing mirrors were found on this section during the measurement exercise. - There is a pinch point where the lane passes under the viaduct arch which carries the railway line at the northern boundary of the parish. - During heavy or persistent rain, the lane quickly becomes flooded, in some places across its full width.
 This is exacerbated by the run off of water down the steep valley sides, and also reflects the lack of drainage along most of its length (see the Surface Water Flooding Evidence Report for full details).
-There are also sections onto which large amounts of flint are washed down from the valley sides and banks during heavy rain. - Traffic counts have shown that 7.3% of vehicles using the lane are class 3 or above (HGVs).
+There are also sections onto which large amounts of flint are washed down from the valley sides and banks during heavy rain. - Traffic counts have shown that 7.3% of vehicles using the lane are class 3 or above (HGVs)6.
 A weight restriction of 7.5T except for access is in place along the entire length of the lane.
 The lane is used daily by HGVs accessing businesses on sites on Three Gates Road, Scudders Hill and the Fawkham Business Park.
 The weight restriction is frequently ignored, despite the installation of new signage advising HGV drivers of the restriction.
 A Lorry Watch scheme has been put in place, with illegal usage followed up with the businesses concerned.
 This has had some impact, with a local recycling company taking steps to stop their skip lorries using the lane.
-However, many HGVs still use the road illegally. - During the Local Plan Consultations in 2018, Kent County Council Highways stated "Both Fawkham Road and Valley Road are unsuitable for any significant increase in traffic" and "additional movements on Valley Rd and Fawkham Road ... would not be desirable."
+However, many HGVs still use the road illegally. - During the Local Plan Consultations in 2018, Kent County Council Highways stated "Both Fawkham Road and Valley Road are unsuitable for any significant increase in traffic" and "additional movements on Valley Rd and Fawkham Road ... would not be desirable."7